-Logan Jaffe is the engagement reporter for ProPublica Illinois.
-She comes to ProPublica by way of The New York Times and Chicago Public Media (WBEZ).
+Logan Jaffe is a reporter for newsletters at ProPublica.
+She came to ProPublica by way of The New York Times and Chicago Public Media (WBEZ).
 She was the multimedia producer for WBEZ's Curious City, a journalism project fueled by audience questions about Chicago, and previously an embedded mediamaker with The New York Times' Race/Related newsletter in collaboration with the documentary showcase POV, in which she reported and produced an audience-driven project confronting the pervasiveness of racism through everyday objects.
 She was also a producer with The NYTimes' Daily 360 project.
 In Chicago, she was a recipient of Chicago Filmmakers' Digital Media Production Fund for "Battle Flag," an interactive documentary which questions the meaning of the Confederate battle flag in America.

 Chats from a private Telegram group obtained by ProPublica show how a suspect tied to the Jan.
 6 insurrection tried to organize a self-styled militia.
 The hidden proliferation of such groups worries experts.

 A much-needed check-in with health care reporter Caroline Chen as we examine the toll COVID-19 has taken on the country and what to expect from a new president.